MJCTT Publication Ethics & Integrity

 A. Editorial Independence

-B. Fair and Timely Review
+B. Fair and Timely Peer Review

 C. Confidentiality and Data Protection